fabian-nunes/AndroidAcquisitionScript/README.md

 # Android App Acquisition Script
-Bash script to acquire data form Android apps
+Python script to acquire data form Android apps

 ## Description
 Script to acquire the private folder of an Android app (`/data/data/<app-name>`) as a `tar.gz` file, and adds the app version and a timestamp to the compressed filename.